kirkpalmer/HoneyDoAPI/README.md

         },
         "importanceRank": 1
     }

 Delete an Item: DELETE http://localhost:39929/api/honeydo/{id}
 Removes the item from Memory

+#2.
+Azure
+A second option is I published the API on my Azure subscription, you can check the API calls using http://honeydoapi.azurewebsites.net

+If you go to http://honeydoapi.azurewebsites.net/swagger there you will see all the API calls you can use as well as test them out.
+Remember itis using an im memory database.

 Potential Changes:
 1. Add Database so Items can be stored.